 - Ordinal: These indicators measure policies on a simple scale of severity / intensity.
 These indicators are reported for each day a policy is in place. - Many have a further flag to note if they are "targeted", applying only to a sub-region of a jurisdiction, or a specific sector; or "general", applying throughout that jurisdiction or across the economy.
-(Note, the flag for indicator E1 means something different.)
+(Note, the flag for indicators E1 and H7 means something different.)

-1 https://github.com/OxCGRT/covid-policy-tracker
+&lt;sup>1 https://github.com/OxCGRT/covid-policy-tracker